sanskrit/raw_etexts/mixed/ebhAratI-sampat/stotrasAhityam/stotrasAhityasambaddhapustakAni/vinAyakapaNDitaH/navarAtrapradIpaH.md

 stra learning and that it has been a Vaiṣṇava family with Rāmachandra as its family deity.
-A list of Nanda Pandit’s works has been supplied in the Sanskrit Introduction, to which may be added the name of Māmsamīmāṇsā,[a work](# "This work should be distinguished from works on the same subject by Viśvanātha Nyāyapanchānana and others.") mentioned in his own S’rāddhakalpalatā.
+A list of Nanda Pandit’s works has been supplied in the Sanskrit Introduction, to which may be added the name of Māmsamīmāṇsā,a work[^2] mentioned in his own S’rāddhakalpalatā.

+[^2]: "This work should be distinguished from works on the same subject by Viśvanātha Nyāyapanchānana and others."

   GOVT.
 SANSKRIT COLLEGE,      }     GOPINATH KAVIRAJ.
     Benares.